 Even if it seems mundane, there is poetry in everyday objects.

 It’s easy to feel like some subjects are too ordinary to paint, but actually any subject can be rendered in an interesting way.
-Once you get a solid composition and color scheme, it’s fine to tackle pretty much any subject.
+That’s the whole point of painting (or drawing) a still life!
+Once you get a solid composition and color scheme, ANY subject can become a work of art.